 |Shipping – USPS Priority @ $12.50ea (average)||3,125.00||Shipping – USPS Priority @ $7.50ea (average)||1,875.00|

 |Total||$ 4,175.00||Total||$ 2,862.50|

 Outsourcing your fulfillment might not make sense in a few scenarios.
 If your products are each unique and one-of-a kind then you would be better off keeping them in-house.
 Another scenario would be if your products are personalized for each order.
 You should also consult your tax advisor when looking at locating your inventory in another state.
 Some states consider this ‘nexus’ and you would need to register your business in that state and pay sales tax.
 Check with your insurance company as well to make sure your inventory is insured when it’s located separate from your business address.

 Photo courtesy of Patrick Claytor

 In business, we can’t do everything all the time.
-Take a look at your plans for 2018 and evaluate how outsourcing your order fulfillment would affect your business and happiness.
+Take a look at your plans and evaluate how outsourcing your order fulfillment would affect your business and happiness.
 Take your time and interview multiple companies.
 Visit them if you can to get a sense of how they operate.
 Packing and shipping products is an integral part of your business but it shouldn’t have to be a headache for you.